baileySoobinPark/vv/reference/OUR SOLUTIONS/travelrule-overview.md

     <div class="vasp-step-badge">1</div>
     <div class="vasp-step-content">
       <div class="vasp-step-title">Review key scenarios and flows</div>
-      Before implementation, review the <a href="ref:travelrule-flow-diagram">Best Practice</a> guide to understand the request sequence and communication flow for deposit and withdrawal scenarios.
+      Before implementation, review the <a href="travelrule-scenarios-and-flows">Best Practice</a> guide to understand the request sequence and communication flow for deposit and withdrawal scenarios.
     </div>
   </li>
   <li class="vasp-step-item">